rohitgulia/dummyWebPage/README.md

-## Run 'npm install' and then 'npm start' to run the app
+## Run 'npm install' and then 'npm start' to start the app

 ## Available Scripts